-Prospective parents seeking admission information should contact the Dorset Local Authority Admissions department on 01305 228 509 or apply on-line via Dorset For You.
+Prospective parents seeking admission information should contact the Dorset Local Authority Admissions department on 01305 228 509 or apply on-line via the Dorset Council website.

-1060 students are on roll September 2019, including 123 in the Sixth Form.
+1183 students are on roll September 2023, including 150 in the Sixth Form.
 The school has a very good record of Sixth Form success for all levels of entry.
-There is a high percentage of University entrants, including Oxbridge candidates.
-In addition, our student trainees gain modern apprenticeships and F.E. places.
+There is a high percentage of University entrants, including Oxbridge medical and verterinary candidates.
+In addition, our student trainees gain higher and degree apprenticeships and F.E. places.

 The admission number of Year 12 entry is 20 (over and above the number of students entering Year 12 from Year 11 within the school).
-Sixth Form admissions are at the discretion of the Headteacher and will normally be decided in the light of the student's commitment to study, attendance data and his or her suitability for the course which is applied for and offered.
+Sixth Form admissions 2 are at the discretion of the Headteacher and will normally be decided in the light of the student's commitment to study, attendance data and his or her suitability for the course which is applied for and offered.
+Students should also meet the subject entry requirements for each course.